-For best results, make sure your new Mac mini is running the latest version of macOS.
-Open System Settings , then click General > Software Update to check for updates.
+Tip: For best results, make sure your new MacBook Pro is running the latest version of macOS.
+Open System Preferences, then click Software Update to check for updates.

 Move from a PC to a Mac.

-If you're new to Mac and want to transfer from a Windows computer, see Transfer info from a PC to Mac in the macOS User Guide and the Apple Support article Move your data from a Windows PC to your Mac
+If you're new to Mac and want to transfer from a Windows computer, see Transfer info from a PC to Mac in the macOS User Guide and the Apple Support article Move your data from a Windows PC to your Mac.

 Transfer wirelessly.

-If you didn't transfer your data when you first set up your Mac mini, you can use Migration Assistant at any time.
+If you didn't transfer your data when you first set up your MacBook Pro, you can use Migration Assistant at any time.
 Open a Finder window, go to Applications, open the Utilities folder, then double-click Migration Assistant and follow the onscreen instructions.
 Make sure both computers are connected to the same network, and keep the computers near each other throughout the migration process.